 What’s the difference between green tea leaves that have been fried before being dried and those that have been burned after drying?
 The taste of sencha differs noticeably from that of other teas.
 Sencha has a seaweed-like flavor with creamy undertones.

 About Sencha green tea

 It has a mild scent and a bittersweet flavor.
 Sencha tea is green tea, which means it keeps all of its nutrients and active components, providing several health advantages.
-Chumushi sencha, Fukamushi sencha, Asamushi secnha, and Shincha are the most popular varieties of sencha tea.
+Chumushi sencha, Fukamushi sencha, Asamushi sencha, and Shincha are the most popular varieties of sencha tea.
 Irritability, anxiety, headaches, dizziness, nausea, and heart palpitations are all possible adverse effects of sencha tea use.

-Health benefits of Japanese sencha green tea
+Health benefits of Japanese Sencha green tea

-These negative effects are caused by the caffeine in sencha tea, which usually occurs when you consume too much of it.
+Some of the negative effects are caused by the caffeine in sencha tea, which usually occurs when you consume too much of it.
 Allergies to sencha tea are uncommon, but when they do occur, they can include stomach distress, skin irritation, throat swelling, and shortness of breath.
 Sencha tea may be used in aromatherapy since it relieves tension and helps to brighten the mood.

-Here we go for the health benefits of Japanese sencha green tea:
+Here we go for the health benefits of Japanese Sencha green tea: